Face Spoofing & Liveness Bypass: The Real Threat to Facial Recognition

 2. Liveness Bypass (System Exploits)

-Bypass attacks focus on exploiting the flow of information between the device to the facial recognition technology by:
+Bypass attacks focus on exploiting the flow of information between the device and the facial recognition technology by:

 - Injecting pre-recorded videos using compromised devices